Pharmacy (PGY1) at Baylor Scott & White Health

 15 days paid vacation

-Scott & White Medical Center (SWMC) is a 636-bed tertiary care facility.
-Founded in 1904, our hospital also includes the Scott & White Clinic in Temple, multiple regional clinics throughout Central Texas, and over 200,000-member health plan.
-Scott & White Medical Center is part of Baylor Scott & White Health network spanning across Texas and is a Level 1 Trauma Center.
-The SWMC is an academic facility, serving as a major teaching site for The University of Texas at Austin College of Pharmacy and the Texas A&M University Rangel College of Pharmacy and College of Medicine.
+Baylor Scott & White Medical Center – Temple (BSWMC-T) is a 636-bed tertiary care, teaching facility located in Temple, Texas.
+Founded in 1904, our hospital also includes the Baylor Scott & White Clinic in Temple, multiple regional clinics throughout Central Texas, and over 200,000-member health plan.
+BSWMC-T is part of Baylor Scott & White Health network spanning across Texas and is a Level 1 Trauma Center.
+BSWMC-T serves as a major teaching site for The University of Texas at Austin College of Pharmacy and the Texas A&M University Rangel College of Pharmacy and College of Medicine.

-The Scott & White Pharmacy Department provides progressive, clinically oriented pharmacy services for the hospital, clinic, and health plan.
-Included among the major departmental functions are 24-hour inpatient pharmacy services, home infusion services, anticoagulation, diabetes and dyslipidemia management clinics and a wide range of services provided by SWMC patient care pharmacists and clinical specialists.
+The BSWMC-T Pharmacy Department provides progressive, clinically oriented pharmacy services for the hospital, clinic, and health plan.
+Included among the major departmental functions are 24-hour inpatient pharmacy services, home infusion services, anticoagulation, diabetes and dyslipidemia management clinics and a wide range of services provided by BSWMC-T clinical pharmacists and clinical specialists.

-In addition to provision of a wide array of clinically oriented patient care services, the Department of Pharmacy at SWMC has a significant teaching/research presence within the institution.
+In addition to provision of a wide array of patient care services, the Department of Pharmacy has a significant teaching/research presence within the institution.
 A major element of the departmental teaching mission involves offering both pharmacy practice and post-doctoral specialty residency training opportunities.
-The purpose of this residency is to provide postgraduate education to licensed pharmacists to strengthen their knowledge, skills, and abilities for pharmacy practice.
-This residency is to prepare pharmacist clinicians for patient care positions in a challenging teaching hospital environment and/or continued specialization in a PGY-2 oncology residency.
+Our resident focuses on the comprehensive care of patients through evaluation and intervention of medication orders, interdisciplinary rounding, antimicrobial stewardship, education and research.
+This unique residency provides additional opportunities through oncology electives and research in the oncology population.
+The resident may not exceed one-third of residency in the oncology population.

-The residents divide the year between clinical rotations and patient care pharmacist responsibilities.
-The combination of training and practice responsibilities provide a blend of experience for highly motivated individuals with a significant interest in oncology and hospital pharmacy practice who are beginning their professional careers.
-Opportunities are also available for collaborative research and teaching experiences for the resident.
-The resident’s required research project will be oncology focused plus the resident will have teaching experiences with third year pharmacy students.
-For those interested in teaching, an academic training program for residents is offered by the College of Pharmacy.
+The resident divides their year between clinical rotations and patient care pharmacist responsibilities.
+The combination of training and practice responsibilities provide a blend of experience for highly motivated individual with a significant interest in hospital pharmacy practice who are beginning their professional careers.
+The resident completes 13 four-week rotations during the residency year.
+This resident may not exceed one-third of their experiences in a specific disease state or population (e.g. oncology).
+Staffing responsibilities vary depending on the rotation.
+Residents generally work every third weekend and one holiday.
+Opportunities are also available for collaborative oncology research and oncology teaching experiences for the resident.
+For those interested in teaching, an academic training program for residents is offered.